 PDF Project Profile

 Span houses, in the 1960s, became at the time a radical variation to the terraced typology.
 These homes were characterised by mono pitched roofs, clerestory windows and open plan interiors.
-Eric Lyons and Geoffrey Townsend amongst other architects designed over 2000 homes around the country from infill sites to new small towns such as New Ash Green.
+Eric Lyons and Geoffrey Townsend, amongst other architects, designed over two thousand homes around the country; from infill sites to new small towns such as New Ash Green in Kent.

-Fletcher Crane Architects have transformed a span house home in Holmesdale Road, Teddington into a contemporary restoration of an era home.
-Exposed ceiling rafters, polished concrete floors, bespoke staircase design, reeded glass, cork flooring and crafted plywood joinery units all help to build an overarching aesthetic.
-The three storey property is linked by a yellow feature wall running from ground to second floor.
+A series of plywood interventions amongst lovingly cluttered photographs, prints and eclectic furniture populate this reorganised 1960s span house.
+Exposed ceiling rafters, polished concrete floors, bespoke staircase design, reeded glass panels, cork floors and crafted plywood joinery all contribute to an overarching aesthetic.
+The three storey property is linked by a sculptural stair of lacquered ply and waxed mild steel risers as the centrepiece connecting all three levels.
+A yellow feature wall extends as a backdrop to the staircase from ground to second floor.
 The schematics included a ground floor garage conversion and rearrangement of the kitchen, dining and living spaces in order to provide an extra study area and additional bedroom upstairs.
-Carefully selected lighting, mechanical fittings and bespoke windows and sliding doors come together forming a bold architectural identity.
-Our client has furnished the home with a collection of outstanding modernist furniture, carpets paintings and fittings.
+Carefully selected lighting, mechanical fittings and bespoke glazing joinery come together, forming a bold interior identity.
+Our client has furnished the home with a collection of modernist furniture, carpets, paintings and fittings.

 AJ Small Projects Entry